Ingvord/tango-v10-design-doc/docs/index.md

 ![](images/Tango_schema_by_others.png)

-And this is how we think the Tango elements connects with each other in real live.
+And this is how we think the Tango elements connect with each other in real live.

 ![](images/Tango_schema_1.png)